-What happens in the scenarios where you can’t sell your house but want to buy another.
-If your house isn’t selling, but you still need or want to move, what are your options?
+What happens if you can’t sell your house but want to buy another.
+If your house isn’t selling, but you still need to move, what are your options?
+Let’s take a look…

 These are realistic options if you can’t sell your house but want to buy another, and include: